+In the year of the Great Resignation, the war for talent has intensified, as organizations find themselves competing over the same top talent as their competitors.
+This is why Candidate Experience matters more than ever.
+Providing a positive Candidate Experience will offer you a competitive advantage over your competitors.
 In this article, we’ll explain how we look at the moments to ask for feedback on Candidate Experience.
 It’s important to get this right in order to get valuable insights from the moments that matter.

-During a presentation at the HR conference UNLEASH in London, Stephen Reilly from Mott MacDonald presented an image showing two candidates, one hired and one rejected – both smiling.
+During a presentation at the HR conference UNLEASH in London, Stephen Reilly from Mott MacDonald presented an image showing two job seekers, one hired and one rejected – both smiling.
 He defined it as The Holy Grail, as this is probably not something you will fully achieve, but you should keep on striving for it nonetheless.

 In order to achieve The Holy Grail you must truly focus on your rejected candidates!